caioc2/RSolver/README.md

 *All training were made using CPU only, for our network and batch size we hadn't enough data to flood the GPU, hence using CPU only was faster.*

+### 2x2 Cube

 Number of units per layer   |  Number of layers :--------------------------:|:-------------------------:
 ![](/docs/images/ep-len.png)|![](/docs/images/ep-len2.png)

+For both figures lower values indicates better result (less steps to solve the cube).
+The last peak in the episode length indicates the completion of the curriculum, equivalently after that point any cube would be solved consistently.
+All networks were able to solve the 2x2 cube.
+In the left we see the comparison of the number of units per layer using 2 layers.
+Clearly increasing the number of units improves the training.
+In the right there is the comparison of the number of layers using 512 units per layer.
+It also increases decreases the final episode length but takes more time to complete the curriculum with 8 layers.

+### 3x3 Cube

+*In progress*